 New York is probably the most visited city in the United States.
 Famous for fashion, nightlife, art, food, and theater, New York is the heart of the world.
 Every culture is represented here, and there’s always something to do.
 You can spend a lifetime exploring and never really see it all.
 NYC is one of the most amazing places in the world (it’s why I call it home), but as a backpacker it can take a big bite out of your budget.
 However, a city this big is bound to have some great deals, and there are plenty of things to do that won’t cost you a few months of your savings.
+I’ve lived in NYC for over three years and can tell you: deals can be found.

 Public transportation cost – The fare for a subway or local bus ride is $2.50 USD.
 The fare for an express bus ride is $6 USD.
 You can also buy a 7-day transit pass for $30 USD.
 Most cabs around the city will cost around $15 USD.
+The MTA charges a $1 USD fee on each metro or bus pass.

 Money Saving Tips

-Free tours – New York is a great place to walk around.
+Take a free tour – New York is a great place to walk around.
 However, only seeing New York from the outside is half the story.
 Take some of the free tours to see the other half.
 On Wednesday, there is a free tour of Grand Central Terminal offered by the Municipal Art Society (they offer a lot of other tours around the city too).
 Trinity Church offers free daily tours when there are no services.
 The Brooklyn Brewery offers free tours on Saturday.
 Finally, Big Apple Greeters will pair you with a local New Yorker to show you around for a day with advance notice.

 Get cheap theater tickets – Tickets though can run hundreds of dollars, especially for the new and popular shows.
 Luckily, there’s a way to get discount tickets.
 The TKTS stand in Times Square offers 40-50% off select shows.
 You need to arrive at the counter the same day to see what they have but its usually a widespread and good selection.
 Be prepared to wait in line for about an hour.
 TKTS also have offices at the South Street Seaport and in Brooklyn.